CLOSED GOT A QUESTION

 The referee questionnaire form is to be completed by someone who can attest to your creative processes and history.
 The referee must not be a relative or family friend.

 Your creative portfolio should demonstrate your talent and potential and illustrate your interest in this course.
 Be selective; we just want your best work.
-We are more interested in ideas and execution than production values.
+Submit at least one writing sample that shows the development of an idea into a story.
 Clearly outline your role on the work submitted in your portfolio.

 If submitting DVDs please ensure that: (i) the DVD is separated into chapters that relate to specific projects (ii) in total there is no more than 30 minutes of material (iii) the DVD includes only complete sequences of your work, not cut montages, (iv) it is not region specific, (v) the format is playable from both a laptop and DVD player.
 If you have questions please contact Student Services for further clarification.